Income tax Dates

 If you only earn income that's already taxed like salary, wages or investment income, then there are several sorts of non-business expenses you can claim.

-These expenses can be claimed in your end of year return under 'non business expenses'.
-If you receive an automatic income tax assessment, you can contact us to add in these expenses.
+These expenses can be claimed in your end of year assessment under 'non business expenses'.
+If you receive an automatic income tax assessment, you can add these expenses in myIR.

 You may be asked to provide proof, for example invoices from an accountant or a receipt for income protection insurance.